 - “Photos – Emerging Technologies in Photography” by Jens Nielsen

 - “Cemetery Crowdsourcing” by Michael Cassara

 You will also see at the RootsTech Video site below that there are also Keynote videos, General Session Videos and Innovator Showdown videos.
 The ones I noted in the list above are specific to a topic to learn.

 You can see the programs themselves directly at the RootsTech website at:

 Spend some time and really enjoy these and come away even more motivated.
 Most videos are generally at least 1 hour in length.
 Some Keynote videos are from about 70 minutes to 90 minutes.
-Some of the presenter programs are about 40 minutes.

 Sometimes it is good to take a step back and take a look at the “big picture” in the world of genealogy.
 The above programs seem to do that very thing, especially when you view the “keynote” speeches.
 It is important to know what is ahead for us down our genealogical research paths.
 What are the “new” things that will make our research faster, easier, intuitive, collaborative, more accurate, and with fewer errors.